 Vigorous, powerful and fluent with strides of moderate length.
 Back remains firm and level.
 Hindlegs move in line with front legs, whilst gaiting may single track.

 Outer coat coarse, straight, and standing off body.
 Undercoat soft and dense.
 Coat at withers and rump is approximately 5 cms (2 ins), slightly longer than on rest of body more profuse on tail.
 No indication of ruff or feathering.

-Any colour including white brindle or pinto.
+Any colour, except merle, including white brindle or pinto.
 Colours are brilliant and clear.
 Markings are well defined with or without mask or blaze.